Read Neil’s story and get involved in a humorous story of what is like to live with Bipolar Disorder and Depression while being a ‘raving success’.

 Briefly I’ve survived: five breakdowns, four sections, three different hospitals, two arrests and endured a severe beating by 12 or so military policemen, while handcuffed, when I strayed onto an RAF aerodrome used by the Queen, during a high episode.
 Thank heavens I wasn’t a terrorist!

 How did you find out you had Bipolar Disorder (Type I) and how did you get your diagnosis?
-(Was the diagnosis quick or was it difficult to get?)

 I made the fatal error of thinking I was well and stopped taking my meds - big mistake.
 After a number of psychotic episodes I was sectioned and re-admitted to Claybury Hospital, Woodford Essex.
 I was so high I didn’t know where I was for 17 days!
 I came too to find I had a full beard and wasn’t wearing my own clothes, and the whole situation is still a blank to this day.
 I don’t even know what drugs I was given, but was later informed that because I was so high, they had to bring down slowly.
 Gradually I began to take in where I was and why I was there, and then I was informed that I’d been diagnosed with a type one bipolar disorder.

 I do recall escaping from the hospital with the wards keys and heading for the local pub!
 Later, I was joined by four of the night staff, after they ‘helped’ me into their van I was returned to the ward and sedated.
 Three days later I found I’d had an adverse reaction to the bonus injection I was given.
 The ward nurse said it was the worst case of Akathisia he had seen in 25 years.
 It crippled me for over three months.

 How was it like having a clinical depression and then finding out that you also had Bipolar Disorder?